ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

-TODO: serach for other todos below
+TODO: search for other todos below

 # 🎆 AI Lyric Transcription System For Windows 🎆